 Human history can be written alongside a history of human infectious disease.
-Pathogens, or organisms which cause disease, need us in order to reproduce, so they evolve with the species they infect and upon which they depend.
+Pathogens, or organisms that cause disease, need us in order to reproduce, so they evolve with the species they infect and upon which they depend.

 Microbial pathogens include bacteria, viruses, fungi and tiny parasitic animals.
 Although typically very small, pathogens pack a weighty punch in their tiny innards.
 In fact, the smallpox virus is 300 times smaller than the width of a human hair, not bad for an organism that may be responsible for more deaths than any other pathogen in human history.

 Smallpox has been a lethal killer for millennia, with its known history stretching back at least 10,000 years.
-It was not selective in who it killed, from peasant to Pharoah, with Rameses V of Egypt being a notable victim.
+It was not selective in who it killed, from peasant to Pharoah, with Ramesses V of Egypt being a notable victim.
 But after a highly successful global vaccination campaign, the last naturally occurring case of smallpox was declared on 26 October 1977.

 The health authorities must have been optimistic that eradication of other human diseases would follow.
-For instance, another ancient disease, tuberculosis, was thought to be on the road to elimination just a few short decades ago.
+For instance, another ancient disease, tuberculosis (TB), was thought to be on the road to elimination just a few short decades ago.
 But its resurgence means that it is now believed to infect about a third of the world’s population.

 This doesn’t mean that two billion people have active TB, but that the TB bacterium lurks within their cells, waiting for its moment to attack when the immune system is weak.

 And unfortunately, TB has taken advantage of infection with another pathogen: HIV – the virus that causes AIDS.
 One consequence of HIV is that it supresses the immune system.